TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Experiments

 \subsection{Quantitative Results}

 As shown in Table \ref{tab:overall}, from the overall results, although current models demonstrate strong generative capabilities on open-domain image tasks, there remains a significant gap in fine-grained scientific consistency.
-The best-performing model is Nano Banana Pro, while GPT-4o and Nano Banana achieve overall accuracies of less than 70\%.
-This indicates that even state-of-the-art T2I systems still face substantial challenges when generating complex, structurally precise, and highly specialized scientific diagrams.
-More importantly, the overall score, which focuses on overall capability, barely exceeds 0.5.
-This not only reflects the stringent requirements and fine-grained difficulty of ProImage-Bench in scientific rigor, but also highlights its strong discriminative power in differentiating model capabilities.
+The best-performing model is Nano Banana 2, while GPT-Image and Nano Banana achieve overall accuracies of less than 70\%.
+This indicates that even state-of-the-art T2I systems still face substantial challenges when generating complex, structurally precise, and highly specialized technical images.
+More importantly, the overall score, which focuses on overall capability, remains below 0.6.
+This not only reflects the stringent requirements and fine-grained difficulty of TechImage-Bench in scientific rigor, but also highlights its strong discriminative power in differentiating model capabilities.

 In addition, the difficulty levels across the three sub-tasks differ significantly, with engineering being the most challenging for all models.
 Even the best-performing model shows clearly lower results compared with the other two categories.
-This finding strongly suggests that current T2I models still face fundamental limitations in generating high-precision engineering diagrams, as such diagrams typically involve strict dimensional accuracy, structural constraints, functional workflows, and complex logical relationships among components.
+This finding strongly suggests that current T2I models still face fundamental limitations in generating high-precision engineering drawings, as such drawings typically involve strict dimensional accuracy, structural constraints, functional workflows, and complex logical relationships among components.
 These limitations form the primary bottlenecks for future model improvements.
-This further reinforces our central claim: in professional image-generation scenarios, introducing structured, rubric-based fine-grained evaluation signals is crucial for driving continuous advancements in model capabilities.
+This further reinforces our central claim: in technical image generation scenarios, introducing structured, rubric-based fine-grained evaluation signals is crucial for driving continuous advancements in model capabilities.